Domain coarsening in fractonic systems: a cascade of critical exponents: Conclusion

 The dynamics of systems with $m$-pole conservation are highly constrained when $m \geq 1$, raising the question of whether domains can grow indefinitely with system size.
 Even in the simplest case of dipole-conservation, regions with large domains are nearly frozen, as spins cannot exchange across domain walls without altering the total dipole moment.
 This behavior should be contrasted with Kawasaki dynamics, in which spins at domain walls are mobile.
 Nevertheless, for the time scales that we explored, an unbounded domain growth was observed.

 Furthermore, we provided a simple combinatorial argument that, under mild assumptions, shows that states with extensively large domains are dynamically accessible.
 While domains scale with system size at asymptotically long times, growth may be problematic if the thermodynamic limit is taken first, since the relevant time scales might diverge.
-This opens the possibility of ergodicity-breaking and aging phenomena in such systems at finite temperature, a natural direction for future investigation.
-Indeed, previous work on coarsening with kinetic constraints uncovered similar glassy phenomena~\cite{Sollich1999, Sollich2003}.
+This allows for ergodicity-breaking and aging phenomena in such systems at finite temperature, a natural direction for future investigation.
+Indeed, previous work on coarsening with kinetic constraints uncovered similar glassy phenomena~\cite{Sollich1999, Sollich2003}, which may also extend to classical fracton spin liquids~\cite{Placke2024Jul}.

 This work opens other natural directions for further research, including the study of coarsening in systems with modulated symmetries, the effect of long-range updates on the dynamics, and the role of defects that weakly break the conservation laws.
-Among the most interesting directions is the study of coarsening in multipole-conserving \emph{quantum} systems~\cite{Aron2009, Chandran2013, Maraga2015, Samajdar2024, Balducci2025} as recent experiments have shown the capability of quantum simulators to access the coarsening regime in isolated systems undergoing unitary dynamics~\cite{Andersen2025Thermalization,Manovitz2025Quantum}.
+Among the most interesting directions is the study of coarsening in multipole-conserving \emph{quantum} systems~\cite{Turkowski2006,Aron2009, Chandran2013, Maraga2015, Samajdar2024, Balducci2025} as recent experiments have shown the capability of quantum simulators to access the coarsening regime in isolated systems undergoing unitary dynamics~\cite{Andersen2025Thermalization,Manovitz2025Quantum}.
 By quenching or ramping the system from a disordered to an ordered phase, one can seed the phase ordering kinetics in quantum simulators and measure the dynamical exponent $z$ via imaging.
 Moreover, dipole conservation can be realized as an emergent symmetry in cold-atom systems subject to a tilted external potential~\cite{Guardado-Sanchez2020, Scherg2021, Kohlert2023}.
 Whether the interplay of quantum fluctuations and constraints would lead to localization is a difficult and deep research question that deserves to be addressed.

 \textit{Acknowledgements}.---We thank Soumya Bera, Taylor L. Hughes, and Pablo Sala for several illuminating discussions.
 We thank David Huse for a critical reading of the manuscript and for providing important feedback.
 J.G. acknowledges support from the US Office of Naval Research MURI grant N00014-20-1-2325.
 G.D.T. acknowledges support from the EPiQS Program of the Gordon and Betty Moore Foundation and the hospitality of MPIPKS Dresden, where part of the work was done.